 - Tytti Noorbuck from the Masou Kishin series is conservatively dressed, and got no Gainaxing in the remake, but she remains as one of the beauties of the series (which is chock full of big-boobed ladies/girls and most of them also bounce).
 Probably that sisterly attitude helps.

 - Also Glacies of Super Robot Wars Destiny.
 When compared to Cliana Rimskaya, who bared her arms and legs, Glacies is fully covered with kimono when she's evil, and with a covering jacket-jeans combo when she's good.

 - Kyrie from Devil May Cry 4.

-- Tsubaki Yayoi.
+- Tsubaki Yayoi from BlazBlue.
 Her design shows very little skin, in direct contrast to Litchi, Makoto, and Noel... at least until she gets Izayoi form...

 - Leila Vergerius from Rusty Hearts.
 In contrast to various other Stripperiffic Ms Fanservices, including her own older sister, she wears ankle-length Elegant Gothic Lolita dress with full sleeves.
 Angela is a slightly lesser example in that her blouse while full lacks sleeves and her skirt is only knee-length.
 It's still more modest than the rest.

 - League of Legends is notorious for being a World of Buxom populated by the likes of Ahri, Ashe, and Katarina.
 For the Token Wholesome, however, there's Lux Crownguard, who was originally going to be as midriff-baring as many of the others but received a costume revision after widespread mockery from the fanbase that left her sensibly covered up.